-Figure 6: Each panel displays the difference in Spearman correlation coefficients calculated between the yearly mean for the observed human rights variable and the estimated yearly mean of one of the three latent variables.
-Positive values for either distribution indicate a stronger relationship between the yearly mean for the observed human rights variable and the estimated mean from the changing standard of accountability model.
-Negative values indicate a stronger relationship for either the all-varying standard model (left distribution) or the constant standard model (right distribution) compared to the changing standard of accountability model.
-The all-varying standard model does poorly because it resets the mean value of the latent estimate to 0 each year so it is unable to account for changes over time for any of the variables except for the Rummel events-based variable and also the Harff and Gurr events-based variable.
+Each panel displays the difference in Spearman correlation coefficients calculated between the yearly mean for the human rights variable and estimated yearly mean of one of the three latent variables.
+Positive values for either distribution indicate a stronger relationship between the yearly mean for the human rights variable and the estimated mean from the changing standard of accountability model.
+Negative values indicate a stronger relationship for either the all-varying standard model (left distribution) or the constant standard model (right distribution) compared with the changing standard of accountability model.